Chinese builder in debt jam says it will make bond payment - NewsBreak

 Chinese builder in debt jam says it will make bond payment

-BEIJING — (AP) — A Chinese real estate developer whose struggle to avoid defaulting on billions of dollars of debt has rattled global markets says it will pay interest due Thursday to bondholders in China but gave no sign of plans to pay on a separate bond abroad.
+A Chinese real estate developer that is struggling to avoid defaulting on billions of dollars of debt reassured jittery global markets at least briefly Wednesday by announcing it will make an interest payment due this week.

-The Chinese government, meanwhile, added to investor anxiety Wednesday by staying silent about whether it might intervene to restructure Evergrande Group's $310 billion debt.
+The Chinese government, meanwhile, kept investors guessing about whether it might intervene.

-Evergrande's struggle to comply with financial restrictions imposed by regulators to curb rising debt in the Chinese economy has prompted fears a default might cause global shockwaves.
-Economists say Beijing can prevent a Chinese credit crunch but wants to avoid appearing to arrange a bailout while it tries to force other companies to reduce reliance on debt.
+Evergrande Group’s struggle to comply with financial limits regulators imposed to curb rising debt levels has prompted fears a default might cause global shockwaves.
+Economists say banks and bondholders are likely to lose money if Evergrande restructures its $310 billion debt but Beijing has the resources to prevent a Chinese credit crunch.

-Evergrande appears to be trying to buy time for “an orderly default rather than a shocking implosion” by paying bondholders in China on time while skipping payments abroad, said Vishnu Varathan of Mizuho Bank in a report.

-Evergrande, which ratings agency S&P Global says is the world's most-indebted real estate developer, said it will make a payment due on a 4 billion yuan ($620 million) bond denominated in Chinese yuan.
+Evergrande, one of China's biggest private sector conglomerates, said it will make a payment due Thursday on a 4 billion yuan ($620 million) bond denominated in Chinese yuan.

 A company statement said details were “settled in negotiations outside the market” but gave no indication whether that meant any change in the payment.
 The bond has a 5.8% interest rate, which would make the normal amount due 232 million yuan ($36 million) for one year.

-Evergrande appears to be favoring Chinese creditors in order to negotiate with a circle of friendly banks and other institutions that hold its debt, said Mizuho’s Varathan.
-He said that “optimizes relief from creditor action” in China.

-A default on a bond in China would trigger a cross-default on a bond abroad but missing a payment abroad doesn’t have the same effect with in China, according Varathan.
-He said it would be harder to renegotiate with a “diverse and dispersed” investor pool abroad.
+Evergrande gave no information on possible future payments including a bond denominated in U.S. dollars in March.

+“The silence from Beijing is adding to market nervousness,” Venkateswaran Lavanya of Mizuho Bank said in a report.

-China's main stock market benchmark, the Shanghai Composite Index, closed 0.4% higher following the announcement.
-Hong Kong financial markets, which have been jolted by Evergrande's predicament, were closed for a holiday.
+Still, the Shanghai Composite index bounced back from early losses on Wednesday, gaining 0.4%.
+Hong Kong's market, which has been jolted by Evergrande's predicament, was closed for a holiday.

-Some commentators suggest Evergrande might become China’s “Lehman moment,” referring to the failure of Wall Street bank Lehman Brothers, a forerunner to the 2008 crisis.
-But economists say the risk of global market contagion is low.

-Evergrande has sold billions of dollars of assets to pay down debt since regulators tightened limits on borrowing by China's real estate industry last year.
-The company is one of China's biggest private sector conglomerates, with more than 200,000 employees, 1,300 projects in 280 cities and assets worth 2.3 trillion yuan ($350 billion).

 The ruling party has declared reducing debt and financial risks a priority since 2018.
 But total corporate, government and household borrowing rose to nearly 300% of economic output last year from 270% in 2018, unusually high for a middle-income country.